adbacker/spam/readme.md

     }
 }
 ```
-The .getTable() returns the parsed json.
+the .getTable() is what calls cypress-get-table, which returns the parsed json.

 "Ok", you respond, "I still have to munge and fold, spindle, and mutilate"  Well, yes.
 Kinda.
 But not really.
 This is where the magic of TableQuery comes in.

 ### TableQuery